Mayrlab/scUTRquant/README.md

      omitting this argument eliminates the ability to correctly assign reads to transcripts when opposing stranded genes overlap
  - `bx_whitelist`: file of valid barcodes used in `bustools correct`
+ - `min_umis`: minimum number of UMIs per cell; cells below are discarded

+### Default Values

+Snakemake can draw values for `config` in three ways:

+ 1. `scutr-quant/config.yaml`: This file is listed as the `configfile` in the Snakefile.
+ 2. `--configfile config.yaml`: The file provided at the commandline.
+ 3. `--config argument=value`: A specific value for an argument

+This list runs from lowest to highest precedence.
+Configuration values that do not differ from those in `scutr-quant/config.yaml` can be left unspecfied in the YAML given by the `--configfile` argument.
+That is, one can use the `scutr-quant/config.yaml` to define shared settings, and only list dataset-specific config values in the dataset's YAML.

 ## Sample File